 Garnish

-And since I finally got my act together before the month ended, submitting this post to My Legume Love Affair (MLLA), an event started by Susan of the Well-Seasoned Cook and being carried forward now by Lisa of Lisa’s Kitchen.
-This edition of MLLA is being hosted by Aparna Balasubramanian of My Diverse Kitchen.
+I’m happy to say I managed to pull this together before the month ended and submit it to My Legume Love Affair (MLLA), an event started by Susan of The Well-Seasoned Cook, now continued by Lisa of Lisa’s Kitchen.
+This edition is hosted by Aparna Balasubramanian of My Diverse Kitchen.

 For some reason i thought baba ghanouj had yogurt in it.
 I love it. and now realize it’s actually not so 🙂